craig-davis/craig-davis.github.io/_posts/2019-03-11-Jeep-XJ-62mm-Throttle-Body-Upgrade.markdown

 The installation was very straight forward and I spent more time cleaning than I did with the install.
 Another customer made [a throttle body installation video](https://www.youtube.com/watch?v=QWccviNoA8s) that you can watch.

-Remember that the bolts that attach it to the intake are threading into aluminum and only need about 90 inch-pounds of torque - that's about 8 pound-feet.
+Remember that the bolts that attach it to the intake are threading into aluminum and only need about 90 inch-pounds of torque &mdash; that's about 8 pound-feet.

 ![Stock Air Box](/img/posts/xj-throttle-body/installed-throttle-body.jpg)